-Standard Deviation of water elevation describes the temporal variability of water level at the center point of each PSU.
+8Standard Deviation of water elevation describes the temporal variability of soil elevation across all points sampled within each PSU.

-Standard Deviation of water depth describes the spatial variability of soil elevation across all points sampled within each PSU. †Mode weight describes the proportion of data that occur within each mode, allowing for imbalance in mode prevalence.
-Modes \Best fit model selected based on Bayes' Information Criterion; number refers to the number of modes, E and V denote whether variances of the two modes are equal (E) or unequal (V).
+^{††} Mode weight describes the proportion of data that occur within each mode, allowing for imbalance in mode prevalence.
+Modes

+Best fit model selected based on Bayes' Information Criterion; number refers to the number of modes, E and V denote whether variances of the two modes are equal (E) or unequal (V).
 Where the best fit model included more than 2 modes, data presented are from the best fit model among 1 and 2 mode models.